atar-axis/xpadneo/docs/README.md

 - The Share button will currently not be recognized by SDL2, scheduled to be fixed in xpadneo v0.11

+### Quirks by Design

+With BLE firmware, all models switched to a unified HID report descriptor, only the XBE2 controller identifies with PID 0x0B22 while the other models identify with PID 0x0B13.
+This has some known consequences:

+- All non-XBE2 controllers will claim to have a Share button no matter if it physically exists.
+As HID doesn't report the internal model number, xpadneo cannot fix it currently.
+As we can identify the XBE2 controller properly, there will be no bogus Share button on that controller.

 ## Advantages of this Driver

 * Supports Bluetooth